Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 Every Learning Environment will always have one global Academy and one Agent for every character in the scene.
-While each Agent must be linked to a Brain, it is possible for Agent that have similar observations and actions to be linked to the same Brain.
+While each Agent must be linked to a Brain, it is possible for Agents that have similar observations and actions to be linked to the same Brain.
 In our sample game, we have two teams each with their own medic.
 Thus we will have two Agents in our Learning Environment, one for each medic, but both of these medics can be linked to the same Brain.